RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 Medallion Financial

-FIGURE 5: MFIN likes to use 3 year and 5 year “TSR” (Total Shareholder Return) to show gains in its stock price.
-This can be very misleading because MFIN’s stock price is very volatile and because MFIN had a series of extraordinary events that significantly impacted its price over the last 5 years, including the SEC lawsuit and the implosion of its Taxi Medallion loan portfolio.
+FIGURE 6: MFIN likes to use 3 year and 5 year “TSR” (Total Shareholder Return) to show gains in its stock price.
+This is very misleading because MFIN’s stock price is very volatile and because MFIN had a series of extraordinary events that significantly impacted its price over the last 5 years, including the SEC lawsuit and the implosion of its Taxi Medallion loan portfolio.
 For example, MFIN itself reported a 3-year TSR of 118.5% measured at 12/31/23 which dropped to 15.9% measured at 04/29/24.
-MFIN has shown inferior YTD, 1 YR, 3YR and 10 YR returns and its 5 year return is after a 55% drop the 5 years prior.
+MFIN has shown mediocre YTD, 1 YR, 3YR and 10 YR returns and its 5 year return is after a 45% drop the 5 years prior.
 “Peer Commercial Banks” are all FDIC-insured publicly-traded banks between $1BN and $5BN in assets.
 Since 94% of MFIN’s FYE23 revenue was from Medallion Bank, we believe that banks are better stock comparisons.
-The proxy peer group includes the 13 other companies listed in MFIN’s DEF14A that were in existence 10 years ago and are publicly traded now.
+The proxy peer group includes all companies listed in MFIN’s DEF14A that were in existence as of the measurement period and are publicly traded now.

 See HERE for graphs and other return data in the FAQ.